capt-meelo/Telewreck/README.md

 # Telewreck
 A Burp extension to detect and exploit versions of Telerik Web UI vulnerable to [CVE-2017-9248](https://www.telerik.com/support/kb/aspnet-ajax/details/cryptographic-weakness).
 This extension is based on the original exploit tool written by Paul Taylor ([@bao7uo](https://twitter.com/bao7uo)) which is available at [https://github.com/bao7uo/dp_crypto](https://github.com/bao7uo/dp_crypto).
+Credits and big thanks to him.

 ### Features
 1. Detect vulnerable versions of Telerik Web UI during passive scans.